Insert usage examples

 To find out what code pools are and how to create them, read this article.

-Retrieving a code from a pool
+Assigning a code to a profile

 Syntax: